openoms/bitcoin-tutorials/joinmarket/README.md

 You can pay or withdraw to an external address with (or without) a CoinJoin using the `sendpayment.py`.

+* Example:
+    `(jmvenv)$ python sendpayment.py -N5 -m1 WALLET.jmdat 100000000 mprGzBA9rQk82Ly41TsmpQGa8UPpZb2w8c`

+    Sends 1BTC (100 million satoshis) from mixing depth 1 (the second!), mixing with five other parties.
+* The most importan options (see all with --help):
+    ```
+    -N MAKERCOUNT, --makercount=MAKERCOUNT
+                        how many makers to coinjoin with, default random from 5 to 7

+    -m MIXDEPTH, --mixdepth=MIXDEPTH
+                        mixing depth to spend from, default=0 (choose one from 0 to 4)
+    ```

 * Described in: https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/USAGE.md#try-out-a-coinjoin-using-sendpaymentpy

 * How to keep fees to minimum: